JPye17/deep-learning-challenge/README.md

 * The EIN and NAME columns were removed from the input data as they are identification columns and not useful as features or targets.

 Compile, Train, and Evaluate the Model
-The model consists of three hidden layers with 80, 30, and 1 neurons, respectively, and ReLU activation functions.
+The model consists of three hidden layers with 80, 30, and 1 neurons, respectively, and ReLU and sigmoid activation functions.
 The output layer uses a sigmoid activation function for binary classification.
 The structure was chosen to provide a balance between complexity and the potential for overfitting, while maintaining the ability to learn complex patterns in the data.

 Optimize the Model

-The iniatial test show an accuracy of 73-74% which is below desired.
+The iniatial test show an accuracy of 72.9& which is below desired.

 Summary: